PCKHaoy1/midterm-project/README.md

 ### 2. Business Analysis
 - Compares **net income**, **operational gains/losses**, and **producer profits** from **conventional** and **organic** strawberry farming.
 - Investigates how income metrics vary between states and production types.
-- Visualizes findings using bar charts and regression models.
+- Visualizes findings using bar charts and data cleaning.

 ## Tools & Techniques
 - **Language**: R (with Quarto for reports)